ChrisCummins/msc-thesis/docs/ReadingLog.md

    of Multiple Interacting Resources in Chip Multiprocessors: A Machine Learning Approach,” in 2008 41st IEEE/ACM International Symposium on Microarchitecture, 2008, pp. 318–329.
+1. P. Walsh and C. Ryan, “Paragen: A Novel Technique for the Autoparallelisation of Sequential Programs using Genetic Programming,” in Proceedings of the 1st Annual Conference on Genetic Programming, 1996, pp. 406–409.

 # 12-30 min